4d/docs/docs/FormObjects/properties_Text.md

 ## Font Color

 This property specifies the color of the font used in the object.
-The color is specified by:
+The color can be specified by:

 * a color name - like "red"
 * a HEX value - like "#ff0000"
 * an RGB value - like "rgb(255,0,0)"

-You can set this property via the Property List or via the [**OBJECT SET RGB COLORS**](https://doc.4d.com/4Dv17R5/4D/17-R5/OBJECT-SET-RGB-COLORS.301-4128232.en.html) command.
+You can also set this property using the [**OBJECT SET RGB COLORS**](https://doc.4d.com/4Dv17R5/4D/17-R5/OBJECT-SET-RGB-COLORS.301-4128232.en.html) command.

 >This font is <span style="color:red">red</span>.